cqdetdev/stat-an/README.md

-# Statiscal Analysis of Server-side Reach Calculations with Simulated High Latency
+# Statistical Analysis & Proof of Server-side Reach being Elevated with Simulated High Latency

 The aim of this repository is to provide the public (n=50) sample of server-side reach based off different latencies (0ms, 120ms, 200ms, 400ms).